cosmos/sdk-tutorials/nameservice/tutorial/07-keeper.md

 A couple of notes about the above code:

-- 3 different `cosmos-sdk` packages are imported: - [`codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec) - the `codec` provides tools to work with the Cosmos encoding format, [Amino](https://github.com/tendermint/go-amino). - [`bank`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank) - the `bank` module controls accounts and coin transfers. - [`types`](https://godoc.org/github.com/cosmos/cosmos-sdk/types) - `types` contains commonly used types throughout the SDK.
+- Two `cosmos-sdk` packages and `types` for your application are imported:
+  - [`codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec) - the `codec` provides tools to work with the Cosmos encoding format, [Amino](https://github.com/tendermint/go-amino).
+  - [`types` (as sdk)](https://godoc.org/github.com/cosmos/cosmos-sdk/types) - this contains commonly used types throughout the SDK.
+  - `types` - it contains `BankKeeper` you have defined in previous section.
 - The `Keeper` struct.
-In this keeper there are a couple of key pieces: - [`bank.Keeper`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank#Keeper) - This is a reference to the `Keeper` from the `bank` module.
+In this keeper there are a couple of key pieces:
+  - `types.BankKeeper` - This is an interface you had defined previous section to use `bank` module.
 Including it allows code in this module to call functions from the `bank` module.
 The SDK uses an [object capabilities](https://en.wikipedia.org/wiki/Object-capability_model) approach to accessing sections of the application state.
-This is to allow developers to employ a least authority approach, limiting the capabilities of a faulty or malicious module from affecting parts of state it doesn't need access to. - [`*codec.Codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec#Codec) - This is a pointer to the codec that is used by Amino to encode and decode binary structs. - [`sdk.StoreKey`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#StoreKey) - This is a store key which gates access to a `sdk.KVStore` which persists the state of your application: the Whois struct that the name points to (i.e. `map[name]Whois`).
+This is to allow developers to employ a least authority approach, limiting the capabilities of a faulty or malicious module from affecting parts of state it doesn't need access to.
+  - [`*codec.Codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec#Codec) - This is a pointer to the codec that is used by Amino to encode and decode binary structs.
+  - [`sdk.StoreKey`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#StoreKey) - This is a store key which gates access to a `sdk.KVStore` which persists the state of your application: the Whois struct that the name points to (i.e. `map[name]Whois`).

 ## Getters and Setters